sizhongbin/sizhongbin.github.io/OrnaNote/event/dioscuri.md

 ### Bosses

-Can be found in Regular Dungeons.
+Can be found in Regular Dungeon.

 - ***T5*** Castor
 - ***T8*** Pollux